Algebraic geometry at Stanford

 are interesting to talk with, including the following.

-(The first four are working with me.)
+(The first three are working with me.)

 Atoshi Choudhury